Skip to content

 Done?

-You've added relationship integrity checks, normalized messy source data with macros, and written your first custom SQL assertions.
-These are the building blocks of a production-grade test suite - nicely done.
+You've added accepted_values tests, relationship integrity checks, normalized messy source data with macros, and written your first custom dbt singular test.
+These are the building blocks of a production-grade test suite - nicely done!